Marlon Riggs: Early life

 While a student at Harvard, Riggs realized that he was gay.
 Because there were no courses that supported the study of homosexuality, he petitioned the History Department and received approval to pursue independent study of the portrayal of "male homosexuality in American fiction and poetry".
-As he began studying the history of American racism and homophobia, Riggs became interested in communicating his ideas about these subjects through film.
+As he began studying the history of American racism and homophobia, Riggs became interested in communicating his ideas about these subjects through journalism.

-After working for a local television station in Texas for about a year, he moved to Oakland, California, where he lived for 15 years with his lover, Jack Vincent.
+After working for a local television station in Texas for about a year, he moved to Oakland, California, where he lived for 15 years with his domestic partner, Jack Vincent.
 Riggs entered graduate school and received his master's degree in journalism with a specialization in documentary film in 1981 from the University of California, Berkeley, having co-produced/co-directed with Peter Webster a master's thesis titled Long Train Running: The Story of the Oakland Blues, a half-hour video on the history of blues music in Oakland, California.